A young woman smiles down at her phone while holding a credit card.

 You want an alternative to cash or give a gift

 Prepaid cards provide a convenient alternative to cash.
 You may want to give someone a gift card but you don’t know what store they’d like to shop in.
-Plus, not all merchants accept cash, such as online shopping.
-In this case, using a prepaid gift card may be more convenient than cash if you don’t qualify or get approval for a traditional credit card.
+And if you want the recipient to be able to shop online, they won’t be able to use cash.
+In this case, using a prepaid debit card may be more convenient.

 Next steps